Democratic candidate for Illinois House in the 1st District: Aaron Ortiz

 Subscribe for unlimited digital access.
 Try one month for $1!

 The Chicago Sun-Times sent the candidates seeking nominations for the Illinois House of Representatives a list of questions to find out their views on a range of important issues facing the state of Illinois.
-Ortiz submitted the following answers to our questionnaire:

-QUESTION: Please explain what your specific cause or causes will be.
+Please explain what your specific cause or causes will be.
 Please avoid a generic topic or issue in your answer.

-ANSWER: School funding, Housing Security, Healthcare
+Ortiz: School funding, Housing Security, Healthcare

 Running for: Illinois House of Representatives 1st District